-The training organised by the National Defence Training Association (NDTA) of Finland is part of the reserve training system.
+The courses organised by the National Defence Training Association (NDTA) of Finland are an integral part of the reserve training system.
 In addition to participating in refresher training, you can maintain and develop your military skills and performance after conscript service by participating in the courses organised by the NDTA or become a voluntary instructor on their courses.
-In addition to gaining new skills, you can earn equivalent refresher training days that are counted towards promotions.
-By participating in voluntary training, you can be assigned more easily to a given Forces wartime unit.
+By participating in these courses, you can also earn equivalent refresher training days that are counted towards promotions.
+You can be assigned more easily to a given Forces wartime unit.